6767ltd/Initialise-Flarum-DB/README.md

 You could also just upload a SQL dump to your DB but this is an easy one command solution that ensures your DB is up to date and fully compatible with the latest version of Flarum.

 ## How
-to complete
+This dockerfile is basically a script.
+You run it once, then you're done.
-1. Create a MySQL/MariaDB database
+1. Clone this repo
-2. Ensure SSL is disabled at a DB level
+2. Create a MySQL/MariaDB database
-3. Set up the FlarumConfig.yaml file
+3. Ensure SSL is disabled at a DB level.
+Whilst it can run on it, Flarum cannot initialize a DB with SSL enabled.
-4. Run the docker command
+4. Modify the FlarumConfig.yaml file with your database details
-5. Take the config.php file - use 6767ltd/SecureFlarum for a docker compose file that can run Flarum with your config.php file with no need for manual installation
+5. Run the docker build command (run `docker build`).
+This is all you need to do, once this is done you can discard the image.
-6. Re-enable SSL at a DB level to secure your Flarum forum against MITM attacks.
+5. Re-enable SSL at a DB level to secure your Flarum forum against MITM attacks.

 ## Is this a bodge
-Yup, but it works.
+Yup.

 ## License
 GPLv3.
 Copyright 6767 Ltd.